davorinpiljic/Sprint-Challenge--User-Interface/README.md

 5. Explain why git is valuable to a team of developers.

+    Git allows a lot of different people to work on the same project, using the same files, without disrupting each other's work.
+Git can be used to keep track of changes or versions of code.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.